Why schools must teach current affairs to strengthen democratic participation

 Quality assurance necessitates clear frameworks for measuring progress.
 Topical Talk employs the Skills Builder Universal Framework and a range of qualitative and quantitative methods to track improvements in critical thinking, communication, media literacy, and global awareness.
 Lessons align to specific skills with built-in opportunities for reflection and progress measurement.

-Resource provision ensures schools have access to age-appropriate news content from reliable sources, professional development funding, and necessary technology.
+Resource provision ensures schools have access to age-appropriate news content from reliable sources which keeps up with evolving topics like AI, climate change, misinformation and international relations.
 Topical Talk releases new lessons weekly, freely available to any teacher, each subject to The Economist's editorial standards and incorporating cutting-edge pedagogies.

 A worthwhile investment

-The evidence suggests that mandatory current affairs education for students aged 10-16 represents a valuable investment in both individual development and democratic participation.
+The evidence suggests that mandatory current affairs education for students represents a valuable investment in both individual cdevelopment and democratic participation.
 The benefits extend beyond academic outcomes to encompass broader civic engagement and social cohesion.

 As Bridget Phillipson, Britain's Secretary of State for Education, recently observed: “It's more important than ever that we give young people the knowledge and skills to be able to challenge what they see online.”
 Current affairs education provides these capabilities while fostering the informed and engaged citizens that healthy democracies require.